joshuawright11/papyrus/README.md

 Keep in mind that Papyrus uses [macros](https://developer.apple.com/documentation/swift/macros) which require Swift 5.9 / Xcode 15 [(currently in beta)](https://developer.apple.com/xcode/) to compile.

+### Swift Concurrency

+When relevant, examples in the documentation use [Swift concurrency](https://docs.swift.org/swift-book/LanguageGuide/Concurrency.html).
+While using that is highly recommended, if you haven't yet migrated to Swift concurrency and would prefer a closure based API, see the secition on [closure based APIs](#closure-based-apis).

 ### Installation

 You can install Papyrus using the [Swift Package Manager](https://www.swift.org/package-manager/).